HimanshuM685/Basely/README.md

 # Basely

-Basely is a small Node.js utility that fetches on-chain account insights (transaction counts and deployed contract counts) using Etherscan-style API endpoints.
+Basely is a small Node.js utility that fetches on-chain account insights (transaction counts, balances, and deployed contract counts) using Etherscan-style API endpoints.
 It is designed as a minimal SDK to inspect wallet and contract activity for Base and other chains supported by the API.

 ---